ethz-asl/waypoint_navigator/README.md

  $ roslaunch waypoint_navigator mav_sim.launch
  ```

   By default, this launches the Gazebo RotorS simulator with AscTec Firefly MAV with GPS and IMU sensors.
 See mav_simulator_demos for details about this file.
-For real-life experiments, replace this launch file with one featuring the start-up nodes for your MAV.
+For real-life experiments, replace this launch file with one featuring the on-board start-up nodes for your MAV.
+Remember to ensure time synchronization.
   > **Note**: For GPS, we use the [geodetic_utils](https://github.com/ethz-asl/geodetic_utils) package to establish a GPS reference point for the local frame.
 These parameters are set on the ROS parameter server: `/gps_ref_latitude`, `/gps_ref_longitude`, `/gps_ref_altitude`.

 2. If using GPS, wait for it to be initialized.